12 December 2025

 But none are as versatile as battery energy storage systems (BESS).
 They can shift energy, stabilise the grid, and relieve network constraints from a single asset that deploys in 1-2 years.

-1. Batteries shift renewable energy from surplus to scarcity
+1. Batteries shift renewable energy and cut system cost

 As renewables scale, the mismatch between when power is produced and when it is needed creates two structural problems: